 Backing Chromologics Again: Advancing a Cleaner Future for Food Colours

 Zurich, November 19th, 2025 – At Collateral Good, we invest in solutions that quietly but meaningfully reshape the systems we rely on.
-Sometimes that means placing a bet on a new category.
+Sometimes that means backing a new category.
 And sometimes it means returning to a team whose progress has only strengthened our conviction.

-Our participation in Chromologics’ latest EUR 7M seed extension marks exactly that: our second investment in a company developing a fundamentally better way to produce natural food colours.
+Our participation in Chromologics’ latest EUR 7M capital raise reflects exactly that: our follow-up investment in a company developing a fundamentally better way to produce natural food colours.

 Why we believed early, and still do